Annotation Configuration

 // Implement other required methods...}

-Note: To ensure the custom type handler takes effect, you must ensure it is correctly registered in the MyBatis-Plus configuration and can be loaded at runtime.
-Additionally, the use of custom type handlers should be approached with caution to ensure correctness and performance.
+Please note that for your custom type handler to take effect, you must ensure it is properly registered in the MyBatis-Plus configuration and can be loaded at runtime.
+Additionally, use custom type handlers carefully to ensure their correctness and performance.
 For more details, refer to the Field Type Handler documentation.

 numericScale